sharanbr/assorted_verification/abstract_class/README.md

-Examples demonstrate how abstract class concept works All the examples have description within the source code
+Examples demonstrate how abstract class concept works.
+All the examples have description within the source code